-BIOGEN are responsible for the construction of a 22,500 tonne per year anaerobic digestion plant at the former abattoir site located at Waen, Rhuallt just off the A55 trunk road.
+BIOGEN are constructing a 22,500 tonne per year anaerobic digestion plant at the former abattoir site located at Waen, Rhuallt just off the A55 trunk road.

 The plant will process food waste by means of anaerobic digestion which will generate 1MW of renewable electricity for the national grid and a biofertiliser for use on local farmland.
 It will divert the food waste which currently goes to landfill, helping Denbighshire County Council, Conwy County Borough Council and Flintshire County Council meet their recycling targets and avoid substantial fines for failing to meet those targets.
-It is proposed the anaerobic digester will be built, owned, and operated by Biogen, the UK’s leading anaerobic digestion specialists.
+The anaerobic digestion will be built, owned, and operated by Biogen, the UK’s leading anaerobic digestion specialists.
+Constructiong is due for completion in July 2014.

 Anaerobic digestion is a biological process that happens naturally when bacteria break down organic material in a sealed environment without oxygen.
 The process produces a methane-rich biogas which is captured and used as a renewable fuel to generate electricity and heat.
 The electricity produced from this renewable fuel is supplied to the national electricity grid